codebar/tutorials/sql/lesson1/tutorial.md

 #### Equality `==`

 The query that we just ran uses the equality operator.
-When we enter this query, the db goes through the table, one row at a time.
-For each row, the db checks if the specified field (in this case, "country") matches the value ("Scotland").
+When we enter this query, the database goes through the table, one row at a time.
+For each row, the database checks if the specified field (in this case, "country") matches the value ("Scotland").
 If so, the row is printed.

 Now, can you write a query that tells us how many customers are from England?
 You've understood enough to have a go.
 Ask your coach if you have any questions.